Who are we?

-You can generally access and request the correction of information we hold about you by contacting our National Customer Solutions Centre on 1300 888 850 or at email@example.com
+You can generally access and request the correction of information we hold about you by calling our National Customer Solutions Centre on 1300 888 850 or at email@example.com.

 We may charge an access fee to recover the reasonable costs incurred.
 This charge is only designed to help us reasonably recover the costs associated with providing you with access and does not apply to the making of the request.
 Before we act on a request, we will provide an estimate of the access fee and ask you to agree to it.